Table of Contents

 Your Mac and any connected external hard drives could be storing sensitive information.
 Your private information, including emails, contacts, documents, and more, is stored on your Mac's hard drive.
 That isn't the case if you use an external hard drive solely for storage, as for your music and video library, but it is the case if you use an external hard drive solely for backups.

 It is important to securely wipe any data stored on a Mac or external device (external SSD, HDD, memory card, digital camera, etc) before discarding it or selling it.
 All three types of storage media - hard drives, flash drives, and solid-state drives - will be addressed in this piece.
-In this article, we will introduce three methods to wipe a hard drive on macOS Sonoma, Ventura, Monterey, Big Sur, Catalina, Mojave...
+In this article, we will introduce three methods to wipe a hard drive on macOS Sequoia, Sonoma, Ventura, Monterey, Big Sur, Catalina, Mojave...

 What to do before you wipe your Mac?